Mon – Sun: 24/7 Plumbing

 4. Carry A Dog Litter Plastic

-Whenever you are stepping out to walk your pets, remember to clean up after them.
-If their wastes keep collecting, they could make their way to the storm drains.
-In most cases, these usually drain empty into streams, contaminating a more extensive water body.
+Whenever you walk your pets, remember to clean up after them.
+If their wastes keep collecting, they could go to the storm drains, which often empty into streams, contaminating a larger water body.

 5. Be Mindful While Applying Pesticides